 Today’s Reading: Jeremiah 10:1-11:23 (additional reading: Psalm 78:56-72 and Proverbs 24:28-29)

 Let me give you something to think about.
-Suppose as you come to church this Sunday morning and your pastor was standing on the church steps and before you entered the building, He began his sermon.
+Suppose as you come to church on Sunday morning and your pastor was standing on the church steps and before you entered the building, He began his sermon.
 He just started to preach to you while you are going to the inside of the church.
 What would you think of that?

 This is exactly what the Lord told Jeremiah to do.
 Jeremiah lived during one of the most terrible times for the children of Israel.
 Jeremiah began to prophesy.
 He prophesied that if they thought they were in terrible times now, there were worse times yet to come.

-In his own hometown of Anahoth, the people plotted to get rid of Jeremiah.
+In his own hometown of Anathoth, the people plotted to get rid of Jeremiah.
 They thought, “If we get rid of Jeremiah, we’re not going to have to listen to his words anymore.
 If we don’t have to listen to his words anymore, we’re not going to have to listen to God’s judgement.”
 Jeremiah didn’t know a thing about it.
 He was surprised.
 He simply went on preaching God’s word.
 That’s what he knew how to do.
 That’s what God had instructed him to do.
 That’s what God’s people rejected.

-God’s Word is still here to stay today, but as Paul says in Corinthians: “The god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel of the glory of Christ, who is the image of God”(2 CORINTHIANS 4:4).
+God’s Word is still here to stay today, but as Paul says in Corinthians: “The god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel of the glory of Christ, who is the image of God”(2 Corinthians 4:4).